You don’t need to be told there is something different about the BlackBerry Passport.

-Passport is BlackBerry’s business class smartphone.
+Passport is BlackBerry’s business class phone.
 BlackBerry built the Passport with productivity in mind.
-Although BlackBerry tailored the smartphone to meet enterprise customers’ needs, it can work for smaller organisations operating in the corporate world.
+Although BlackBerry tailored the Passport for enterprise customers, it can work for smaller organisations operating in the corporate world.

-Like the iPhone 6 Plus, the Passport is as much tablet as smartphone.
+Like the iPhone 6 Plus, the Passport is as much tablet as phone.
 Phablet is an ugly term, but it applies to the BlackBerry Passport more than any other device.
-You can work in ways that would seem strange on other smartphones.
+You can work in ways that would seem strange on other phones.

 When square is cool

-The Passport’s 4.5 inch square screen — 80mm by 80mm — lends itself to applications that don’t work well on conventional smartphones.
+The Passport’s 4.5 inch square screen — 80mm by 80mm — lends itself to applications that don’t work well on conventional phones.

-If the Passport fails and BlackBerry exits the smartphone market some observers may blame the square screen.
-That would be a pity, because it turns out to be a great idea.
+If the Passport fails and BlackBerry exits the phone market some observers may blame the square screen.
+That would be a pity, because it’s a great idea.

-I found reading .PDFs easier on the Passport than on an iPhone 6 Plus.
+Reading .PDFs is easier on the Passport than on an iPhone 6 Plus.
 It works well with eBooks and is terrific for maps.
-Overall I liked the screen.
-Although you can turn a normal smartphone on its side to read documents, the Passport format feels better.
+The screen is a plus point.
+Although you can turn a normal phone on its side to read documents, the Passport format feels better.

 Spreadsheets are us

-Passport does spreadsheets better than any other smartphone.
+Passport does spreadsheets better than any other phone.
 The wide-screen helps when composing written documents if you need to check the way readers will see the finished product.

 The screen is not the only difference when it comes to writing on the Passport.

-Qwerty keyboards were BlackBerry’s smartphone signature before anyone saw an iPhone.
+Qwerty keyboards were BlackBerry’s phone signature before anyone saw an iPhone.
 Using the physical keyboard on the Passport feels almost nostalgic.
 Those of you who miss those days will feel instantly at home.

 BlackBerry Passport keyboard, touchpad

 BlackBerry has updated the keyboard.
 It now doubles as a touch pad, you control the cursor and screen by sweeping up and down or across the keys.
-At first I struggled to make this work, it quickly becomes a natural action.
+This is hard work at first, yet it quickly becomes a natural action.

 The BlackBerry 10 operating system learns how you type, so over time it anticipates where you are heading.
 This improves accuracy and increases your typing efficiency.

-In practice I struggle to write much using the Passport keyboard.
+In practice the Passport keyboard is not great.
 It is only slightly larger than a smartphone on-screen keyboard.
 Like an on-screen keyboard it seems to cope with pudgy fingers almost by magic.
 Make that thumbs.
 I found myself hitting the keys with just my thumbs.

 The Passport has tiny, sculpted keys.
 The ones on the left lean one way.
 Those on the right lean in the other direction.
 They have a positive action, you know when you’ve pushed one down enough.